Clinton emails show concern about image after Benghazi

 He also complained that there was a significant gap in the emails between late April and July 4, 2012, a period when threats from militants in Benghazi were being more regularly reported.

-"The best way to answer all questions related to the attacks in Benghazi continues to be having access to the full public record, not a 'record' controlled, possessed and screened exclusively by Secretary Clinton's personal lawyers,” he said.

-(Writing by Alistair Bell; Additional reporting by Susan Cornwell; Editing by Bernard Orr)
+(Writing by Alistair Bell; Additional reporting by Susan Cornwell; Editing by Bernard Orr and Ken Wills)